privacytools/.github/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and policies for all non-forked repositories owned by PrivacyTools and all services hosted by PrivacyTools, such as Mastodon, Matrix, Riot, et cetera.
+This document outlines security procedures and policies for all non-forked repositories owned by PrivacyTools and all services hosted by PrivacyTools, such as Mastodon, Matrix, PeerTube, et cetera.

 ## Reporting a Bug